ErlingSigurdson/SegMap595/README.md

 uint8_t mapped_byte = SegMap595.get_mapped_byte(SEGMAP595_GLYPH_SET_2_INDEX_UNDERSCORE);
 ```

+Get the position of the bit that represents a dot segment.
+Commonly used
-Get the dot segment bit position and toggle the dot segment bit:
+to toggle the respective bit periodically and thus make the dot segment blink:
 ```cpp
 if (counter % 2) {
     static int32_t dot_bit_pos = SegMap595.get_dot_bit_pos();